 Symptoms of gonorrhoea in men

 Gonorrhoea commonly infects the inside of the penis (the urethra).

-- a burning sensation while urinating
+- Burning sensation while urinating.

-- swelling and pain in the testicles, which can occur if the gonorrhoea infection goes untreated.
+- Swelling and pain in the testicles – which can occur if the gonorrhoea infection goes untreated.

 In a small percentage of men there are no symptoms at all.